 For a new computer, the wait time until you can access the encrypted data is split seconds after you specify the valid password in TrueCrypt.
 You must wait substantially longer while using VeraCrypt.

 TrueCrypt is no longer supported, the solutions in use are becoming obsolete by the day, and possible vulnerabilities are not being addressed.
-VeraCrypt that is actively operated and handled, will surely benefit from this.
+VeraCrypt which is actively operated and handled will surely benefit from this.

 For many years, TrueCrypt was the go-to free, open-source encryption software.
 However, many customers are still hunting for a successor after it was withdrawn a few years ago.
-We’ll break down our five picks from our best encryption software shortlist in this guide to the best TrueCrypt alternatives.
+In this guide, we’ll break down our five picks from our best encryption software shortlist to the best TrueCrypt alternatives.

 We’ve assembled a collection of file encryption applications that will keep you safe, ranging from forks of TrueCrypt to proprietary solutions.
-While some of the solutions listed here have paid plans, there are lots of free options as well.
-More importantly, all of our recommendations will encrypt your files using the most up-to-date encryption techniques.
+While some of the solutions listed here have paid plans, there are many free options.
+More importantly, our recommendations will encrypt your files using the most up-to-date encryption techniques.

 VeraCrypt, a fork of TrueCrypt, is the most direct substitute for the original software.
-It was created from the remnants of TrueCrypt, and it offers a fairly comparable user experience while also improving security to combat modern cybercrime.
+It was created from the remnants of TrueCrypt, offering a fairly comparable user experience while improving security to combat modern cybercrime.

 Boxcryptor is a good choice if you’re seeking a solution that’s easier to use.
-Although you will need to purchase a membership to utilise all of Boxcryptor’s features, the cost is well worth it.
-Boxcryptor is a cloud-aware encryption application, which means it detects and encrypts cloud storage folders on your computer automatically.
+Although you will need to purchase a membership to utilize all of Boxcryptor’s features, the cost is well worth it.
+Boxcryptor is a cloud-aware encryption application that detects and encrypts cloud storage folders on your computer automatically.

 TrueCrypt was an open-source encryption programme that allowed you to encrypt files on the fly.
 It worked by encrypting a virtual disc within a folder of files.
 It worked as a folder encryption programme as well as entire disc encryption software with that configuration.

 It was, however, phased out about five years ago.
-Although TrueCrypt is still available for download, the website that hosts the installer advises that it is no longer secure due to a slew of security flaws that have yet to be addressed.
+Although TrueCrypt is still available for download, the installer’s website advises that it is no longer secure due to a slew of security flaws that have yet to be addressed.
 TrueCrypt doesn’t even officially support Windows 10, thus it may be difficult to get it to work on contemporary platforms.

 Because it was open-source, numerous developers have updated or built upon the TrueCrypt code to produce forks, one of which we’ll discuss.